 Pitch Wars and Other Writing Accomplishments in 2017

-My manuscript, A BRITISH AFFAIR, was showcased in Pitch Wars 2017.
-It is my most significant writing accomplishment to date.
+My manuscript was showcased in Pitch Wars 2017.
+It is a significant writing accomplishment and I’m proud.
 If you haven’t heard of Pitch Wars yet, then I’m sure you will learn more about it this year.
 Pitch Wars is kind of like Cupcake Wars for novelists but on Twitter.

-Pitch Wars is gaining notoriety especially after last year’s 2016 class mentee, Tomi Adeyemi, attracted agents from ICM who sold her YA fantasy trilogy and struck a movie deal for CHILDREN OF BLOOD AND BONE.
+Pitch Wars is gaining notoriety especially after 2016 class mentee, Tomi Adeyemi, attracted agents who sold her YA fantasy trilogy and struck a movie deal for CHILDREN OF BLOOD AND BONE.
 This year, our very own 2017 class mentee, Rena Barron and her debut novel, THE LAST WITCHDOCTOR, was spotlighted in The Hollywood Reporter.

 Pitch Wars is a contest conceived and run by the New York Times bestselling author, Brenda Drake.
 The concept is simple yet so smart.
 Published/agented authors and editors, choose one (or two) writers each, read their entire manuscript, and offer suggestions on how to make the manuscript shine for the agent showcase.
-I can’t remember the exact number but out of approximately 2800 manuscripts that were entered into the contest this past August, I’m proud to say that my manuscript was one of 183 that were chosen to participate.
-This means so much to me because I have poured endless hours into writing my novel and this is a stamp of approval from an entity other than a critique partner, beta reader or friend saying that my novel is decent.
+I can’t remember the exact number but out of approximately 2800 manuscripts that were entered into the contest, I’m proud to say that my manuscript was one of 183 that were chosen to participate.
+This means so much to me because I have poured endless hours into writing my novel.

-I can’t explain the overwhelming feelings of excitement, fear, joy and impostor syndrome that I had when I saw my name and the title of my novel (I called it MULTICULTURAL MIDLIFE CRISIS back then) on the list of chosen manuscripts.
+I can’t explain the overwhelming feelings of excitement, fear, joy and impostor syndrome that I had when I saw my name and the title of my novel on the list of chosen manuscripts.
 Melissa Marino, published author of the Bad Behavior series, picked two authors to mentor.
 I won’t lie, I was shocked that I was one of them along with the fabulous Brooke Salesky.
 At first, I confided to Melissa that I figured I must’ve been her pity pick.
 Apparently, this was not the case, and instead, she identified with my main character and loved my story.
-Check out our interview here.

 Pitch Wars catapulted me into a community of talented, driven, professional and kind-hearted writers.
 This was a benefit I didn’t even know existed and to be honest, aside from gaining a friend and colleague in Melissa, this is probably the best perk.
 Every single person in the 2017 Mentee Class has taught me something and is an inspiration.
 I’m grateful to have this crew by my side.